detekt/detekt/website/docs/gettingstarted/type-resolution.md

 By default, the `bindingContext` is initialized as `BindingContext.EMPTY`.
 This is the **default value** that the rule receives if type resolution is **not enabled**.

-Therefore, is generally advised to annotate your `Rule` with `@RequiresTypeResolution` to ensure that your rule doesn't run if you don't have a proper `BindingContext`.
+Therefore, is generally advised to annotate your `Rule` with `@RequiresFullAnalysis` to ensure that your rule doesn't run if you don't have a proper `BindingContext`.

-If your rule is annotated with `@RequiresTypeResolution` you are free to use it to resolve types and get access to all the information needed for your rules.
+If your rule is annotated with `@RequiresFullAnalysis` you are free to use it to resolve types and get access to all the information needed for your rules.
 As a rule of thumb, we recommend to get inspiration from other rules on how they're using the `bindingContext`.

 ## Testing a rule that uses type resolution